slackapi/slack-github-action/README.md

 6. [Add this Action as a step][job-step] to your GitHub workflow and set the input payload to send.

+Methods that require an app configuration token should gather this token from the [app configuration token][config-tokens] settings instead of from a specific app since this token is associated with the **workspace**.

 #### Usage

 Choosing inputs for these steps is left as an exercise for the actioneer, but